IV Infusion

 What is BENLYSTA?

-BENLYSTA is a prescription medicine for adults with active systemic lupus erythematosus (SLE or lupus) or active lupus nephritis on other lupus medicines.
-BENLYSTA is not for people with severe active central nervous system lupus.
+BENLYSTA is a prescription medicine used to treat people 5 years of age and older with active systemic lupus erythematosus (SLE or lupus) or active lupus nephritis (LN) (lupus-related kidney inflammation) who are receiving other lupus medicines.
+It is not known if BENLYSTA is safe and effective in people with severe active central nervous system lupus.

 Important Safety Information